-(3) Access to information may not be refused in terms of subsection (1) if the information came into existence more than twenty years before the request concerned.

-(4) Access to information may not be refused in terms of subsection (1) or (2) insofar as it consists of an account of or statement of reasons required to be given in accordance with the Administrative Justice Act [Chapter 10:28].
+- (c) the information contains a preliminary, working or other draft of an official of a public entity. - (3) Access to information may not be refused in terms of subsection (1) if the information came into existence more than twenty years before the request concerned. - (4) Access to information may not be refused in terms of subsection (1) or (2) insofar as it consists of an account of, or a statement of reasons required to be given in accordance with the Administrative Justice Act [Chapter 10:28].